Why Tax Professionals Are Prime Phishing Targets

 AI-Enhanced Social Engineering

 Large language models now enable attackers to generate grammatically flawless phishing emails in fluent English, eliminating the spelling errors and awkward phrasing that historically served as phishing red flags.
-AI tools analyze target social media profiles, professional associations, and public records to create highly personalized messages referencing specific clients, cases, or relationships—making the message feel legitimate in ways that generic campaigns cannot achieve.
+AI tools analyze target social media profiles, professional associations, and public records to create highly personalized messages referencing specific clients, cases, or relationships.

 This democratization of sophisticated attack capabilities means small and mid-size tax firms now face the same quality of targeted attacks previously reserved for enterprise targets.
 Update security awareness training to explicitly address this shift: well-written, professional-appearing communications are no longer inherently trustworthy.
-Verification procedures—not message quality—are the reliable defense.
-For context on how AI is reshaping the threat environment, see our analysis of AI agents and the evolving cyber threat kill chain.
+For broader context on how AI is reshaping the threat environment, see our analysis of AI agents and the evolving cyber threat environment.

 QR Code Phishing (Quishing)